 High-speed chase leads to arrest

-ELKINS — A Randolph County man is facing a felony charge after allegedly leading several law enforcement officers on a high-speed chase.
+ELKINS — A Virginia man is behind bars after allegedly leading law enforcement on a high-speed chase in Randolph County.

-Nicholas Alan Chewning, 31, of Elkins, is charged with one felony count of fleeing with reckless indifference.
-He is incarcerated at Tygart Valley Regional Jail on a $75,000 cash, surety or property bond, set by Randolph County Magistrate Rob Elbon.
+Joshua Mark Schoolcraft, 27, of Port Republic, Virginia, is charged with one felony count of fleeing with reckless indifference.
+He is incarcerated at Tygart Valley Regional Jail on a $75,000 cash or surety bond, set by Randolph County Magistrate Rob Elbon.

-If convicted, Chewning could be sentenced to not less than one nor more than that five years in the state penitentiary and fined not less than $1,000 nor more than $2,000.
+If convicted, Schoolcraft could be sentenced to not less than one nor more than five years in prison, fined not less than $1,000 nor more than $2,000, or both.